seleuco/xpectrum/trunk/readme.txt

-iXpectrum v1.0 for Jailbroken iPhone & iPod Touch with firmware 3.1.2 by Seleuco (D.Valdeita)
+iXpectrum v1.1 for Jailbroken iPhone & iPod Touch by D.Valdeita (Seleuco)

-Based in gp2xpectrum v1.8 by Hermes and continued by Metalbrain & Seleuco & SplinterGU.
+Based in gp2xpectrum v1.9 by Hermes and continued by Metalbrain & Seleuco & SplinterGU.

 iXpectrum is a ZX Spectrum emulator for Jailbroken iPhone & iPod Touch with the following features: